 - Answer questions that are interesting for your target audience: How to Get an Airport Tax Refund, How to Write a Good Resume in 7 Easy Steps, etc.

-- Provide some tips and advice: Top 10 Tips About Your New Puppy, My 25 Best Travel Tips After 10 Years of Traveling the World.
+- Provide tips and advice: Top 10 Tips For Raising Your New Puppy, My 25 Best Travel Tips After 10 Years of Traveling the World.

 - Explain complicated stuff in a simple way: What is WiFi and How Does it Work, Everything You Ever Wanted to Know About Black Holes.

-We’ve covered insights, reader sentiments and the nature of virality.
-Let’s move on to the flip side and find out what your content actually needs to have in order to get thousands of shares.
+Now that we’ve covered insights, reader sentiments and the nature of virality, let’s look at what your content actually needs to get thousands of shares.

 Must-have components of viral content

-You’ve heard this a million times: Even the brightest ideas fail because of poor realization.
+You’ve probably heard this a million times: even the brightest ideas fail due to poor execution.
 The same goes for your content.
-An awesome topic, a cool insight and compelling copy are not always enough to cause a viral effect.
+An awesome topic, an interesting insight, or compelling copy are not always enough to cause a viral effect.

-1. Catchy and relevant title – it should be clear, spark reader interest and definitely represent the content.
-Needless to say, readers shouldn’t have any doubts about where the page title is – it should be big and bold.
+1. Catchy and relevant title – It should be clear, sparking your reader’s interest and accurately representing the content.
+Also, readers shouldn’t have any doubts about where the page title is, so make sure it’s big and bold.

 Writing headlines is a special skill that’s like a form of art.
-Just imagine, large companies even have employees solely for that.
-But you may benefit from CoSchedule formulas: These guys analyzed 4,302,684 blog titles in their database to define the most successful ones, as in those with the most social shares.
+Consider how many employees large companies have solely for this purpose.
+Also, you may benefit from familiarizing yourself with CoSchedule formulas.
+These guys analyzed 4,302,684 blog titles in their database to define the most successful ones, as in those with the most social shares.
 Here they are:

 – How To [Do Something] That Will [Help You Experience Desired Results]